pmandes/zx-spectrum-issue6a-replica/README.md

 https://docs.google.com/spreadsheets/d/1GlukvK-rJ6DSs6qOmtWpRyai1MQ1hy25GcS9ePSdg4E/edit?usp=sharing

 - The resistor and capacitor values in the BOM file are for Ferranti ULA
-- For a standard Ferranti ULA - do not populate: R90, C100, C102, C103, leave LK1, LK2, LK3, LK4 - opened, for SAGA chip - refer the Service Manual
+- For a standard Ferranti ULA - **do not populate: R90, C100, C102, C103**, leave LK1, LK2, LK3, LK4 - opened, for SAGA chip - refer the Service Manual
 - For TMS chips on upper memory: TI - close, 3 or 4 - depends on the marking on the chip: i.e. TMS4532-20NL**4**
 - For OKI chip on upper memory: OKI - close, L or H - depends on the marking on the chip: i.e. OKI3732**L**-20RS, for OKI3764 - you can choose which 'half' of its 64kbit you want to use
 - ROM settings: N - close for NEC chips, H - for HITACHI chips, for the EPROM adapter - it does not matter